pymeasure/pymeasure/docs/dev/adding_instruments.rst

 The property factories
 **********************
-PyMeasure comes with three central convenience factory functions for making properties for classes: :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` and :func:`Instrument.setting <pymeasure.instruments.Instrument.setting>`.
+PyMeasure comes with three central convenience factory functions for making properties for classes: :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>`, and :func:`Instrument.setting <pymeasure.instruments.Instrument.setting>`.

 The :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` function returns a property that can only read values from an instrument.
-For example, if our "Extreme 5000" has the :code:`*IDN?` command we can write the following property to be added after the :code:`def __init__` line in our above example class, or added to the class after the fact as in the code here:
+For example, if our "Extreme 5000" has the :code:`*IDN?` command, we can write the following property to be added after the :code:`def __init__` line in our above example class, or added to the class after the fact as in the code here:

 .. _Python properties: https://docs.python.org/3/howto/descriptor.html#properties